merenlab/anvio/anvio/docs/programs/anvi-estimate-metabolism.md

 You have three options when it comes to estimating metabolism.

 1. KEGG only (this is the default).
-In this case, estimation will be run on modules from the KEGG MODULES database, which you must set up on your computer using %(anvi-setup-kegg-kofams)s.
+In this case, estimation will be run on modules from the KEGG MODULES database, which you must set up on your computer using %(anvi-setup-kegg-data)s.
 If you have a default setup of KEGG, you need not provide any parameters to choose this option.
 However, if you have your KEGG data in a non-default location on your computer, you will have to use the `--kegg-data-dir` parameter to point out its location.
 2. KEGG + USER data.
 In this case, we estimate on KEGG modules as in (1), but _also_ on user-defined metabolic modules that you set up with %(anvi-setup-user-modules)s and provide to this program with the `--user-modules` parameter.
 3. USER data only.
 You can elect to skip estimation on KEGG modules and _only_ run on your own data by providing both the `--user-modules` and `--only-user-modules` parameters.